 In particular, global economics can have a drastic effect on gold.
 Put simply, gold earns no interest, and thus tends to fare better when interest rates are lower; conversely, when interest rates are higher, it becomes less desirable as an investment.

 Price manipulation is also a concern in the gold space, but luckily it’s one that the world’s gold market participants are keen to address.
 Indeed, early in 2015, the long-running London gold fix was replaced by the LBMA gold price in a bid to increase gold price transparency.
 Though the process still involves a variety of banks collaborating to set the gold price, the system is now electronic.
-Recently, some market watchers were pleased to see a Chinese bank gain a place on the roster.

 Gold investing: The future

 While the gold price may be lower than investors would like, it’s clear that interest in the metal remains strong around the world.
 Those keen on gold investing would do well to remember that like most markets, the gold sector is cyclical, meaning that what goes down must eventually rise again — although by how much is anyone’s guess.

 Are you interested in gold investing?
 Do you believe that the gold price will rise to its 2011 levels?